Icinga/icingaweb2-module-director/doc/10-How-it-works.md

 <a id="How-it-works"></a>How it works
 =====================================

-This chapter wants to give you some basic understanding off how the Director works with your Icinga installation.
+This chapter wants to give you some basic understanding of how the Director works with your Icinga installation.
 At least once you start to work with satellite zones it might be worth to give this a read.